Chiropractic Board of Australia - Evidence-based practice

 2. the clinical expertise of the practitioner

 Clinical decision making is a complex process that involves gathering and interpreting data from a number of sources and collaborating with the patient in order to choose a course of treatment.
-Evidence-based practice involves a practitioner considering the available research and other sources of information in addition to their clinical experience and the patient’s values during their clinical decision making process.
+Evidence-based practice involves the practitioner considering the available research, other sources of information including clinical experience and the patient’s values during their clinical decision-making process.

 Current best evidence is up-to-date information from relevant, valid research about the effects of different forms of health care.